home

 This valve was much used for mobile VHF transmitters, as well as drivers for the larger power valves.

-In keeping with the Mullard practice the heater is centre tapped to enable operation from 12.6 volts as well as the normal 6.3V, thus making them directly suitable for operation from vehicle batteries.
+In keeping with the Mullard practice the heater is centre tapped to enable operation from 12.6 Volts as well as the normal 6.3V, thus making them directly suitable for operation from vehicle batteries.

 See also CV2798 for detailed pictures of the electrodes.